piotrbanas/notejam/Assignment.md

 ### Description

 Notejam is a simple application provided by Nordcloud for the purposes of candidate evaluation.
 Candidates can choose from multiple implementations of Notejam application in different languages and frameworks.
-Candoidates are tasked with implementing a simple CI/CD solution in accordance with provided requirements.
+Candidates are tasked with implementing a simple CI/CD solution in accordance with provided requirements.

 ### Implementation